gurrrrrrett3/light/docs/blog/internals/dynamic_streams.md

 Notice how {plr1, plr2} gets a buffer to be written to.
 We base the lookup for each stream based on its composition of player records, meaning any event sent to plr1 **and** plr2 will be written to a single buffer.
-These groups need to be created when you fire to them the first time, and can add a bit of overhead there.
-For the fruits of our labor, when we step replication, instead of sending each player exclusively one buffer, we simply send a list of them, saving tons of
+These groups need to be created when you send a message to that group for the first time, and can add a bit of overhead there.
+For the fruits of our labor, when we step replication, instead of sending each player exclusively one buffer, we simply send a list of them, saving tons of memory:
-memory:

 ```luau title="batch.luau"
 local player_send_batches = {}